ugorji/go-common/feed/README.md

 # go-common/feed

-This repository contains the `go-common/feed` library (or command).
+This repository contains the `go-common/feed` library.

 To install: